ZhuozhaoLi/ZhuozhaoLi.github.io/_pages/about.md

 My research interests include High Performance Computing, Distributed System, Cloud/Edge Computing, and Internet of Things.
 Please refer to my [CV](assets/CV-ZhuozhaoLi.pdf){:target="\_blank"} for more information.

 I am looking for self-motivated postdocs.
-If you are interested in doing HPC and distributed system research with me, please [email](mailto:lizz@sustech.edu.cn) me your CV and a brief introduction of your research interests.
+If you are interested in doing research about HPC, distributed system, and cloud computing with me, please [email](mailto:lizz@sustech.edu.cn) me your CV and a brief introduction of your research interests.